-Every Pull Request you send will be automatically tested by Travis CI and review will take place in the Pull Request as well.
+Every Pull Request you send will be automatically tested by the CI system and review will take place in the Pull Request as well.

-For people who don't like the Github development model, there is the option of sending the patches to the Mailing List, following a workflow more traditional in Open Source development communities.
-The patches will be reviewed in the Mailing List, should you opt for that.
-Then a maintainer will collect the patches, integrate them on a branch, and then those patches will be submitted as a github Pull Request.
-This process tries to ensure that every contributed patch goes through the CI jobs before it is considered good for inclusion.
+For people who don't like the Github development model, there is an option to send the patches to the Mailing List, following a more traditional workflow in Open Source development communities.
+The patches are reviewed in the Mailing List, should you opt for that.
+Then a maintainer will collect the patches, integrate them on a branch, and submit it as a GitHub Pull Request.
+This process ensures that every contributed patch goes through the CI jobs before being considered suitable for inclusion.